-This workshop will complement previous events, such as the International Conference on Smart Homes and Telecare, the AAAI 2005 Spring Symposium Workshop on Persistent Assistants and the European Symposium on Ambient Intelligence.
-This workshop differs from other events in the area in that it will focus on the special relevance of AI technology to the goals of Ambient Intelligence, and on the most likely avenues for practical application.
-AITAmI'08 will provide an open forum based on a variety of presentations: research papers, keynotes, panels and industrial demos.
-This event will provide a continuation to AITAmI'06 held during ECAI'06 and AITAmI'07 held during IJCAI'07 and AITAmI'08 held during ECAI'08.
+This workshop differs from other events in the area in that it focuses on the special relevance of AI technology to the goals of Ambient Intelligence, and on the most likely avenues for practical application.
+AITAmI'09 will provide an open forum based on a variety of presentations: research papers, keynotes, panels and industrial demos.
+This event will provide a continuation to AITAmI'06 held during ECAI'06, AITAmI'07 held during IJCAI'07 and AITAmI'08 held during ECAI'08.

 General Structure of the Event: The core of the event will be the presentation of recent advances in research and applications and debates around different topics of interest.
 The event will have invited keynote lectures and sessions where papers and posters will be presented to report on the latest theoretical developments and applications.
 Presentations can also contain demos about tools and their applications.
 A panel will focus on various topics of interest at both academic and professional level.
 Interaction will be encouraged throughout the event.